nodejs/nodejs.org-archive/doc/documentation/contributing/index.md

 It's possible that while working on your changes, other changes may be committed and pushed upstream that will influence and even potentially conflict with your existing changes.
-It's often necessary to rebase your changes agaisnt the current state of the upstream repository such that your changes can be integrated more easily.
+It's often necessary to rebase your changes against the current state of the upstream repository such that your changes can be integrated more easily.